200803-java-devops/Project1-William/readme.md

 ## Log File Manager

 ## Proposal
-This application will be a log file manager for the batch's project 0s.
-Some restrictions will have to be applied as most project 0s included very primitive logging.
-Flexibility within this application for different projects and circumstances will be added over time.
-The initial function of this application will be to search log files for keywords e.g. "exception."
-Later, a SQL database connection will be added.
+This application is a log file manager for any software.
+It is designed to view log files, search their contents, and submit them with comments to a database that a developer would have access to.
+This application is meant to be used by low level developers or end users.
+The database is hosted on an EC2 instance inside a Docker container.

 ## Tech stack
 - [x] JavaSE 8